JonathanmBarnes/NhanesDataCombinations/README.md

 This idea began as a curiosity for me as to which micronutrients are most important in the human body and its functions biochemically.
-Because of my background and what is now my degree in data analytics I chose to look for data sets that could offer analytically insight into my questions outside of just literature.
+Because of my background in statistics, computer sciences, and what is now my degree in data analytics I chose to look for data sets that could offer analytically insight into my questions outside of just literature.
 It gave me an opportunity to apply skills I’ve learned to a topic I enjoy, in addition to honing my ability to use R. Almost immediately came across the NHANES survey out of the CDC and the data sets they publish bi-yearly from it, I then took up the task of combining them into a single data frame I could analyze.

-After my initial exploration of the data I discovered some interesting trends I didn’t expect and want to look closer.
+After my initial exploration of the data I discovered some interesting trends I didn’t expect and wanted to look closer.
 Namely that while obesity is increasing, we are appearing to consume the same amount of calories.
 With that said this project transitioned into what factors influence obesity and now more specifically waist sizes increasing over time.

 Over this semester I aimed get more data into the file and properly clean it, in addition to completing a PCA of the data as well as other possible regressions.

 The project is far from over as I aim to be able to spend more time on it this summer and during my masters.
 I want to look at preforming